arefeen/TAPAS/README.md

 OPTIONS

-	-ref <annotation_file_name>	An annotation file is given using this option. e.g. Human annotation file is given in Finding_APA_sites directory for reference.
+	-ref <annotation_file_name>	An annotation file is given using this option. e.g. Human annotation file is given in Finding_APA_Sites directory for reference.

 	-cov <coverage_file_name>	A read coverage file is provided using this option.
 					Samtools is used to have the read coverage.